Bartlesville Radio » News » Bartlesville Man Charged With Possession of CDS

 Bartlesville Man Charged With Possession of CDS

-44-year-old Raymond Lowe II was charged on Tuesday with possession of a controlled dangerous substance (CDS).
+44-year-old Stewart Cheshewalla was charged on Wednesday with possession of a controlled dangerous substance (CDS).

 According to the Bartlesville Police Department, on Oct.
-13, Lowe II was allegedly stopped on Armstrong Ave. for not having a rear reflector light on his bicycle.
-Dispatch discovered an outstanding warrant for Lowe II, and after a thorough search, authorities allegedly found 0.2 grams of fentanyl inside Lowe’s flashlight.

-Lowe II pleaded guilty to possession of CDS in May in a separate matter.
+15 at approximately 1 a.m. authorities stopped Cheshewalla for walking on the wrong side of the road.
+Dispatch confirmed an outstanding warrant and allegedly found 0.7 grams of methamphetamine in Cheshewalla’s possession.
+He allegedly admitted to authorities to possessing CDS.

 « Back to News